 Rides We Like: The Revere Chemical Superfund Site

-Several decades ago the northern portions of Bucks County had an unsaid law.
-Neighbors don’t peek over neighbors’ fences.
+Several decades ago the northern portions of Bucks County had an unsaid law- Neighbors don’t peek over neighbors’ fences.
 What ensued was a company dumping toxic chemicals on unlined land.
-The local creek, Rapp Creek, was a wasteland.
-Those living nearby would state things would just fall over and die.
+The local waterway, Rapp Creek, was a wasteland.
+Those living nearby stated things would just fall over and die.
 Of the waste dumped at Revere Chemical site EPA representatives found (among others) benzene, beryllium, lead, chromium, copper, arsenic, mercury, sulfuric acid, and ammonia.
 According to those who lived through the contamination, nothing would grow in the area for three decades.
 Perhaps it was better not to peek over the fence to this property; it could have been fatal.

 It all started in 1963 when Manfred T. DeRewal Sr. purchased 113 acres to use as a dumping ground under the guise he was building a retirement facility.
 He had been freshly chased out of the lower Bucks County region for illegal chemical activity.
-For much of the 1960s, his chemical company accepted waste from other companies.
+For much of the 1960s his chemical company accepted waste from other companies.
 DeRewal turned profits by extracting metals from waste.
-The remaining products he held in lagoons that would often overrun during heavy rains.
-This relatively small property was doing immense damage, some reports stating dumping 400 gallons per minute into Rapp Creek.
+The remaining products he held in lagoons that would overrun during heavy rains.
+This small property was doing immense damage, with some reports stating he was dumping 400 gallons per minute of chemical waste into Rapp Creek.

 Specialists were called in when people realized green coloration was everywhere.
 Even the sheep were turning green.
-The mantra of not peeking over the neighbor’s fence was being circumnavigated by bringing in a non-neighborly entity.
+The mantra of not peeking over the neighbor’s fence was circumnavigated by bringing in non-neighborly entities.
 The scary part – one that should lift an eyebrow of any hard weathered cyclist – was the fact that DeRewal was known to load up trucks full of chemical waste and order his truckers to drive around until the waste was gone.
-They would simply leave the spigot open late at night along country roads in the county.
+They would leave the spigot open late at night along country roads.
 They were not permitted to return until all of the sludge was gone.

 Why celebrate this 113-acre tract of wasteland?
 It signifies so many victories.
 The polluter taking advantage of a perfect situation was pursued enough to give up his liberty to move about Bucks County.
-Sure he fled the country as some would say isn’t a punishment, but he could never return without being taken to prison.
+Some would say fleeing the country isn’t a punishment, but he could never return without being taken to prison.
 The belief of not peeking over the neighbor’s fence was dissolved.
 The Clean Air Act was signed into law in 1972 largely on the momentum from chasing DeRewal.
 The Environmental Protection Agency managed to clean Revere enough for nature to take over.
 If anyone says the EPA has no purpose, I cite the case of the Revere Chemical site and leave it at that.
 Without the EPA, Rapp Creek would potentially still be oozing odd liquid, the livestock exhibiting a curious hue of green.
 The Delaware River, drinking water for some fifteen million people, would be in an awful state.

 It is important to note this site’s importance in the life of a cyclist.
 I documented two signs along the perimeter cyclone fence telling people to keep their distance.
 Aside from riding along the shoulder of the heavily trafficked route 611 in upper Bucks County, the back road of Beaver Run was tranquil.
 Even the exceptional watershed, Rapp Creek, was quiet.
 When I stopped to photograph it almost felt as if the waterway wondered why I would have given up a wonderful momentous descent into a climb just to photograph its existence.